lslezak/vscode-bug-id/README.md

 SUSE Jira requires authenticated access.
 To create an API key and import it to the extension settings click the displayed links for a Jira issue identifier.

-Alternatively open your user profile page in Jira and select the "*Personal Access Tokens*" item in the left menu and then click the "*Create token*" button in the top right corner.
-Then open the command palette (`Ctrl+Shift+P`) and select the "*"Bug ID: Manage API tokens*" command.
-Then select the "*SUSE Jira*" entry in the list and enter the API key.
+Alternatively open your user profile page in Jira and select the "_Personal Access Tokens_" item in the left menu and then click the "_Create token_" button in the top right corner.
+Then open the command palette (`Ctrl+Shift+P`) and select the "_Bug ID: Manage API tokens_" command.
+Then select the "_SUSE Jira_" entry in the list and enter the API key.

 ### NIST CVE